sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tclxml-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for the tclxml packages
+Short desc    : Development files for the tclxml packages
 URL          : http://tclxml.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : Development header files for the tclxml packages.
+Descript     : Development header files for the tclxml packages.
 This includes all of the
              : header files for the tclxml, tcldom, and tclxslt packages
 ```